garidium/g-ffl-cockpit/README.txt

 ==Feature Highlights:==
 1. Configure 1-to-many supported distributors and feed products into your WooCommerce website.
-2. Currently supported distributors for Inventory Feeds: Zanders, Sports South, Lipseys, Chattanooga, Davidsons, 2nd Amendment, RSR
+2. We currently support over a dozen distributors and counting..
-3. Fulfillment (via Order Page) and Automated-Fulfillment processes are now available for Lipseys, Zanders, RSR, Sports South, and Chattanooga.
+3. Fulfillment automation, to automate Drop-shipping Workflow
 4. Fulfillment automation includes monitoring distributors for shipping updates, and notifying both you and your customer.
 5. This plugin also supports feeding product to Gunbroker, Gun.Deals, WikiArms, and AmmoSeek
 6. Inventory and Listings are then updated every 20-minutes to ensure quantity and pricing are updated continuously.